 Catherine Spensley, LCSW, MSW, is the Senior Division Director of Felton/Family Service Agency of San Francisco, overseeing programs that serve over 2000 seniors a year in aging services and mental health.
 She is an active member on a number of advisory boards and coalitions, promoting partnerships among services providers, researchers, and policymakers.
 She is co-chair of Aging and Disability Friendly SF, and has a strong interest in reducing ageism.
 She has a BA in Communications from American University in Washington, DC and a MSW from UC Berkeley, specializing in gerontology.

 Dmitri Belser is the Executive Director of the Center for Accessible Technology (CforAT) and the President of the universally designed Ed Roberts Campus in Berkeley.
+The Center for Accessible Technology works directly with people with disabilities, providing assistive technology so children with disabilities can succeed in school, adults with disabilities can find (and keep) jobs, and all people can stay connected and have access to information.
 CforAT has been a sponsor of AWHGO events at the Ed Roberts Campus for many years.